-There are three categories for types of foods that pair well with edibles:
+There are two categories for types of foods that pair well with edibles:

 Other than true cannabis connoisseurs, most edible users lean towards foods that can better disguise the taste of cannabis more than complement it, which is why we’ll mostly focus on that type of edible.
 We’ll also follow up with the foods that can enhance your high on edibles, though, as those can work as the perfect munchies to stretch your high even longer.
 There are many sub-categories when it comes to foods that can disguise the taste, which is what we’ll dive into first.

 Keep in mind if you’re cooking with home-made cannabutter or oil, you will have that herbal taste of cannabis due to it being full spectrum (it has all the cannabinoids, terpenes and other plant compounds).
 However, you can buy isolate oil that won’t have that earthy taste.

 Foods that best disguise the taste of cannabis

 On the opposite end of the spectrum over on the sweet side, chocolate’s complexity and bitterness can balance out the overwhelming flavor from certain cannabis concentrates.
 Chocolate blends well with cannabis, but adding texture like chopped nuts, fruits, chocolate chips, and more can add complexity to the edible and further disguise the flavor.
 Yes, this is exactly the reason brownies are the classic go-to edible!